GuillaumePv/data-analysis-crypto/README.md

 6) using our makefile to run our project

-WARNING: If you want to reproduce our results in the report DONT run make run/fetch/process this will update the database just run make models.
+WARNING: If you want to reproduce our results in the report DONT run "make run" or "make fetch" this will update the database.
+Run "make models" only.

 * see helper of the makefile
 ```bash